 Originally designed to give access to care in areas where there is a shortage of specialty providers, telehealth technology has become a popular health care options.
 Ninety one percent of those surveyed reported that their telehealth visit was equal or better than that of in-person visits.
 Ninety five percent said they were absolutely satisfied with their experience.

 Telehealth is creating a safe and convenient future for health care.
 My guest today on Health You is Charity Galgani.
-This Doctor of Nursing is PLanned Parenthood's Director of Clinical Services and works to make sure patients that patients get the best possible service.
-Galgani is a member of the Midwest Nursey Society, the National Association of Nurse Pracitioners in Women's Health and St. Louis Nurses in Advanced Practice.
+This Doctor of Nursing is Planned Parenthood's Director of Clinical Services and works to make sure patients that patients get the best possible service.
+Galgani is a member of the Midwest Nursey Society, the National Association of Nurse Practitioners in Women's Health and St. Louis Nurses in Advanced Practice.

 Ruth: Welcome Charity